 |Renault Clio Grand Tour.
 Part of the Clio family, the Grand Tour not only has 493 litres of storage space as standard but a removable boot partition.

-This gives you a choice of having one large space or a lightly smaller space and a small hidden boot.
+This gives you a choice of having one large space or a slightly smaller space and a small hidden boot.

 With the seats down you get a useful 1277 litres of space.